Item:

 Item Description

 Original Item: Only One Available.
 This is a great example of the very desirable "Scharnhorst" variation of the Feldmarschall (Field Marshal) series of German "Lion Head" officer swords.
 It was made by the famous firm Carl Eickhorn of Solingen, the legendary "City of Blades" in western Germany.
-The Field Marshal series was quite popular, and had many different variations, all named after famous Generals from German History.
+The Field Marshal series was quite popular, and had a total of nine different variations, named after famous figures in German history, many of which were high ranking military officers.
+These included the Wrangel, Scharnhorst, Freiherr vom Stein, Roon, Derfflinger, Zieten, and Blücher patterns.
+The Prinz Eugen and Lützow patterns were added in 1938 and 1939, which are the rarest patterns to find.
 Many other makers made some similar designs to the series.
 This sword is made using the war-time era aluminum fittings, which were then copper plated and gilt as part of a multi-step process.
 It really looks magnificent, retaining much of the finely gilded finish, with some wear through on the sides of the Lion's head and also the cross guard.

 The Pattern 1706 - Scharnhorst sword is named after General Gerhard Johann David Waitz von Scharnhorst (12 November 1755 – 28 June 1813), who was a Prussian General and Chief Staff noted for his reforms of the army and for leadership during the Napoleonic Wars.
 This pattern features a great looking leopard or lion head with brows that jut out well over the faceted red eyes.
 The detailing to the head of this cat is outstanding, with handwork evident on the lower jaw, whiskers, muzzle, brow and even to the mane which flows partially down the backstrap.
 It features a less ornate grip than some of the other patterns, with simple leaf and acorn designs on the back strap, "P"-guard and ferrule.
 However, the detail on the leaves is exquisite.
 It also has the characteristic rectangular style side tabs of the pattern.